dburian/transformer_document_embedding/log/student_breadth_experiments.md

       SDL1 than transformer projection in SDL2
     - large transformer projection combined with small PV projection is the *worst* not the best variant
+- The best CCA was achieved by small transformer and bigger PV (though smaller PV was just behind)
 - LoRA-like nets need more experiments to show when they are helpful and when they are not. *I suspect this is the thing that threw off the experiment.*
 - Interpreting what goes on throughout the projection seems impossible (e.g.